s-hamann/ansible-iptables/README.md

 * `destination`: The destination address to match on.
 * `user`: The name of the local user that the traffic originates from.
 Only works on the `OUTPUT` chain.

+Ports, addresses and users can be prefixed with `!` to invert the match.

 Example:
 ```yaml
 iptables_accept_tcp_input: